-When the ashes from the fires settle and dawn rises on the next day, one question will remain.
+When the ashes from the fires settle and dawn rises on the next day, one question remains.
 One question that can only be answered by the ones who were there and survived:

 What terrible things did you do on the night in question?

 The Night in Question showcases a quintessentially-American take on the horror genre.
 It features a no-holds-barred approach to making the gruesome nature of horrific events as real as possible.
 To achieve this vision, The Night in Question draws inspiration and guidance from the growing emphasis on immersion and production value found in modern haunted attractions, such as haunted houses and scare mazes.
 By coordinating game design with experts in haunted attraction set design, prop-making, and costuming, The Night in Question offers a unique experience that is one part haunted house, one part immersive theatrical experience.